Muskingum University provides the following benefits for full-time employees after meeting any eligibility or length of service requirements.

 Employee Retirement And Income Security Act (ERISA)

 Muskingum University complies with the regulations set forth by the Employee Retirement and Income Security Act of 1974, commonly referred to by its initials -- ERISA.
 The law was enacted to protect the interests of employees in pension and welfare benefit plans connected with employment.
-ERISA rights and statements are included in each benefit summary plan description available in the Office of Human Resources.
+ERISA rights and statements are included in each benefit summary plan description.
+Also, please refer to the following amendment to the summary plan description that took effect on September 1, 2020.

 University Right To Change Benefits